Securing your own slice of the big Twitch pie is the primary goal of all Twitch streamers.

 Stream for As Long as You Can

-Considering that we are on the topic of a Twitch schedule, it is important to remember that length is really relevant when trying to keep followers around and figuring out how to get more followers on Twitch in the first place.
+Considering that we are on the topic of a Twitch schedule, it is important to remember that length is really relevant when trying to keep followers around.

 Because a live stream is slightly different to an Instagram or even a YouTube video, you’ve got to think about length.